MichaelHopwood/HopML/docs/projects.rst

 `An assessment of the value of principal component analysis for photovoltaic IV trace classification of physically-induced failures <https://ieeexplore.ieee.org/document/9300601>`_
 ################

 Utilizing PCA on Photovoltaic current-voltage (IV) curves improves the performance of a failure classification task.
 Observing the performance of a random forest classifier on point-wise classification shows better results where the IV curve profile more often contains failure trends.
+Thi work was presented at PVSC47 conference in 2020 and won best student `presentation <https://github.com/MichaelHopwood/HopML/blob/main/docs/_static/pvsc47_ppt.pdf>`_ and `paper <https://ieeexplore.ieee.org/abstract/document/9300601>`_.

 .. image:: _static/pvsc47_pca_ML.png